Risk-Sensitive Credit Portfolio Optimization under Partial Information and Contagion Risk: Filter processes and martingale representation

 Here, the $(\Px,\FxM)$-martingales $W^{\rm M}$ and $\Upsilon^{\rm M}$ are given by \eqref{eq:WM-M} and \eqref{eq:MMi}. \end{theorem} Note that the observable information $\FxM$ is generated by $W^{o,\tau}$ and $H$, where $W^{o,\tau}$ is a stopped Brownian motion under $\Px$.
 Our proof of the theorem can be outlined as two steps: Firstly, we prove a martingale representation w.r.t. $\FxM$ using an auxiliary probability measure $\Px^*$, under which the observed $W^{o,\tau}$ has zero drift and $H$ has the unit default intensity.
-Secondly, we transform the martingale representation under the original probability measure $\Px$ to conclude the claim.
+Secondly, we change the measure and establish the martingale representation under the original probability measure $\Px$.

 Fix $t\in[0,T]$ and let $u\in[t,T]$.
 We introduce

 where the simplified notations $\mu_i(t):=\mu_i(I(t))$ and $\lambda_i(t):=\lambda_i(I(t),H(t))$ are used.
 We then define

 where ${\cal E}$ denotes the Dol\'eans-Dade exponential and $\Gamma^0=(\Gamma^0(t))_{t\in[0,T]}$.
 The assumption ({\bf H}) guarantees that $\Px^*\sim\Px$ is a probability measure.
 Moreover, $W^o$ is an $\Fx$-Brownian motion under $\Px^*$, while the observed process $W^{o,\tau}$ is a stopped $\Fx$-Brownian motion.
 The $\Fx$-intensity of $H$ is $1$, that is, for $i=1,\ldots,n$, we have that